GhostOf0days/QIGA/README.md

 1 12 1 # node 1 connects node 12, weight = 1

-## Results
+## Solutions

-Results will be written to a file xxx.txt in the folder "result".
+Solutions will be written to a file xxx.txt in the folder "binary_solutions".
 It is a binary vector of the 500 nodes and their corresponding set.

-## Checking Results
+## Checking Solutions
 To check results, run ```check_cut.py```.